 The present study was designed as a 6-week nonrandomized controlled interventional trial using a parallel design.
 The study was approved by the ethics committee of the Ankara Yıldırım Beyazıt University (date: March 15 2019; no: 2019-65) and was registered in the Clinical Trials database (NCT04377191).
-The procedures used in this study are in accordance with the tenets set 4th in the Declaration of Helsinki.
+The procedures used in this study are in accordance with the principles of the Declaration of Helsinki.